lumiere042/stoic-api/README.md

+# Stoic Quotes

-# Random quotes from great Stoic philosophers using https://stoic-wisdom.com/api
+Random quotes from great Stoic philosophers using https://stoic-wisdom.com/api

-Practicing with APIs with vanilla javascript
+Practice project using APIs with vanilla javascript and implementing responsive design.